06 Mar

 Paulien Wesselink, Founder and CEO of O My Bag

-O My Bag merges style and a responsible approach, creating vintage inspired, rugged-chic bags made from more eco-friendly, high quality materials.
-The Dutch label also uses low-impact and non-toxic dyes in its products.
+O My Bag merges style and a responsible approach, creating vintage-inspired bags using lower impact, high quality materials.
+The Dutch label also uses lower-impact and non-toxic dyes in its products.

 See the rating.